BlockchainCommons/www.blockchaincommons.com/_posts/2025-10-08-musings-clubs.md

 image: https://raw.githubusercontent.com/BlockchainCommons/www.blockchaincommons.com/master/images/musings.png
 ---

+> **ABSTRACT:** Unencrypted data isn't safe.
+Centralized servers aren't reliable.
+Gordian Club offer an alternative: the autonomous cryptographic object (ACO).
+Self-contained objects protected by cryptography can be passed around with minimal possibility of surveillance or censorship.
+It's great for a number of use cases where infrastructure is unreliable, from work in politically unstable regions to disaster response.

 ___Imagine:___ A reporter maintains a list of sources and the information they provided for an article critical of the federal government.
 This is a requirement for fact-checking any serious news story or for later defending it in a court of law.
 But the federal government illegally seizes the list and jails the sources.

 ___Imagine:___ A protest group uses a supposedly secure messaging app to coordinate, but the government threatens the app store, who substitutes a version that records all of the information that should be encrypted.
 The government then begin arresting participants at home, before the protests even begin.